MwumLi/ifmicro-vim/README.md

 ## Options

+**Note** : Please specify the following options before `.vimrc.plugins`

-1. `g:ifmicro_ycm_enable`
+1. Completion -- `g:ifmicro_ycm_enable`

+   The default is that the option doesn't be set, but the completion is `neocomplete`

-if you need YouCompleteMe to completion, you must be :
+   If you need `YouCompleteMe` to completion, you must be :

         let g:ifmicro_ycm_enable=1

+   If you need `neocomplete` to completion, do nothing or set below :

+        let g:ifmicro_ycm_enable=0

-2. `g:ifmicro_dark_color_tone_enable`
+2. Vim basic color tone -- `g:ifmicro_dark_color_tone_enable`

+   The default is that the option doesn't be set

+   The color tone is decided by your theme

-if you need dark color tone, you must be :
+   If you need dark color tone, you must be :

         let g:ifmicro_dark_color_tone_enable=1

-3. `g:g:ifmicro_encode_detect_enable`
+   If you need dark color tone, you must be :

+        let g:ifmicro_dark_color_tone_enable=0

+3. File Encoding Auto Detect -- `g:ifmicro_encode_detect_enable`

+   The default is `0`

    If you need to open the file with the correct coding, you must be :

         let g:ifmicro_encode_detect_enable=1

+    If you would like to open file with vim encoding, you can :

+        let g:ifmicro_encode_detect_enable=0

+4. Vim theme -- `g:ifmicro_theme`

+   the default is `molokai`

+   other value :

+        "Tomorrow-Night-Bright"
+        "Tomorrow-Night"
+        "Tomorrow-Night-Blue"
+        "Tomorrow-Night-Eighties"
+        "Tomorrow"

+   If you would like "Tomorrow", you must be :

+        let g:ifmicro_theme="Tomorrow"